Knowledge Base | The Bitcoin Adviser

 A common method is a “send-to-self” consolidation: you send the vault balance back to your own vault to merge many smaller UTXOs into one.

 UTXO management is a tradeoff between fees, privacy, and operational readiness.
-We’ll advise on timing and structure based on your vault and your transaction patterns.
+We can provide operational guidance on timing and structure based on your vault and your transaction patterns.

 No. A referral does not create an ongoing advisory relationship or give us visibility into third-party loan arrangements.